 Section 2:

-The Association is not organised for profit and will not hold any shares.
+The Association is not organised for profit

 Article III: Purpose

-To establish and maintain a common platform for all those who did undergraduate and/or postgraduate courses in JIPMER
+To establish and maintain a common platform for all those who has completed any course or taught as a faculty in JIPMER

-To conduct social and scientific programs to promote learning and ensure wellbeing of the students and alumni
+To conduct social and scientific programs to promote learning and ensure well-being of its members

-To maintain a mutual beneficial relationship and to contribute to the welfare of our almamater
+To maintain a mutually beneficial relationship and to contribute to the welfare of the institute

-To support our Almamater in the care of needy patients especially at times of crisis
+To support the institute, especially at times of crisis

-To engage in activities that promotes the welfare of fellow human beings in times of distress, in India or countries abroad, without racial or cultural discrimination.
+To engage in activities that promote the welfare of fellow human beings in times of distress, in India or countries abroad, without racial or cultural discrimination.

-To facilitate scientific exchange of medical knowledge between the Association and the students and faculty at JIPMER; to encourage new and ongoing research and educational activities by the members and to share their expertise with their fellow members as well as with JIPMER.
+To facilitate the scientific exchange of medical knowledge between the Association and the students and faculty at the Institute; to encourage new and ongoing research, educational and health care delivery activities by the members and to share their expertise with their fellow members and JIPMER.

+To collaborate with JIPMER Alumni Associations established in other countries in mutually beneficial projects.

 Note:

-The Association is organized and shall be operated exclusively for charitable, educational, and cultural purposes and no part of the net earnings of the Association shall be used to the benefit of or be distributable to its members, directors, officers, or other private persons, except that the Association shall be authorized and empowered to pay reasonable remuneration for services rendered and to make payments and distributions in furtherance of the purpose set forth above.
+The Association is organised and shall be operated exclusively for charitable, educational, and cultural purposes and no part of the net earnings of the Association shall be used to the benefit of or be distributable to its members, directors, officers, or other private persons, except that the Association shall be authorised and empowered to pay reasonable remuneration for services rendered and to make payments and distributions in furtherance of the purpose set forth above.

 Article IV: Membership _ Eligibility Criteria

+The Association membership has been categorised into 3 classes

+Class 1:

+Class 1A who have completed any postgraduate, super-specialty, fellowship or PhD courses from JIPMER.

+Class 1B have completed any Bachelors degree courses in JIPMER other than MBBS.

+Class 2: the present and past FACULTY of JIPMER

+Class 3: MBBS graduates from JIPMER.

 There are two types of membership categories – Associate member and Life member

-Any undergraduate or postgraduate who has joined a medical degree course viz., MBBS, MD/MS/M.Sc/DM/Mch in our Institute is an Associate member of the association.
-Production of Institute ID card is needed to register as an Associate member.
+Associate Member : Any undergraduate or postgraduate who is currently undergoing a course as mentioned above under class 1 and class 3 in the Institute is eligible to be an Associate member of the association.
+Production of an Institute ID card is needed to register as an Associate member.

-Any undergraduate or postgraduate who has completed the above mentioned courses is eligible to become a Life member of the Association.
+Life Member : Any student in Category 1 and 3 who has completed the course or a Faculty ( present/past) is eligible to be a Life member of the Association.

-An applicant will need to have submitted the degree certificate of undergraduation or postgraduation on completion of their respective courses and paid membership fees before being given life membership.
+An applicant for the Life membership needs to submit their respective course completion certificates/ Faculty appointment orders and should have paid membership fees before being granted life membership.

-Any life member who resigns or is expelled from the Association shall waive all the rights and privileges stipulated in this Constitution, bylaws and amendments including the right to representation with the administration through this Association.
-No Fees already paid will be refunded.
+Any member who resigns or is expelled from the Association shall waive all the rights and privileges stipulated in this Constitution, bylaws and amendments, including the right to representation with the administration through this Association.
+Fees already paid will not be refunded.

 Article V: Rights, privileges and benefits of Members